 We are unabashed auto enthusiasts, enjoy power in any vehicle, and have high expectations of vehicles especially when its a Mercedes-Benz.

 Although an S Class with an ABC suspension and serious power is a wonderful machine, its also a little over the top, and perhaps too obvious.
-The moments with such a car are extreme fun, and remain found memories.
+The moments with such a car are extreme fun, and remain priceless memories.

 When you are packing serious adult horsepower, and torque the components must deliver a corresponding level of performance.